The ultimate guide to camping on the Whitsundays!

 How to get to the Whitsunday Islands:

-There are 15 campsites across the four main islands; Hook Island, Whitsunday Island, South Molle Island and Henning Island.
+There are 15 campsites across the four main islands: Hook Island, Whitsunday Island, South Molle Island, and Henning Island.
 The best thing is that Scamper offers multi-stop transfers, allowing you to camp at multiple sites and islands in one trip!
-This is highly recommended and easy to do and ensures you get the most out of your Whitsunday experience.
-Please visit the Scamper website for more information about prices and locations.
+This is highly recommended and easy to do and ensures you get the most out of your Whitsunday experience!

 Camping on the Whitsundays

 You must book campgrounds before going to the island, and we suggest checking availability before booking your transfer to the islands.
-The Whitsunday Islands campgrounds are all managed by the Queensland National Park’s rangers and can be booked through their website.
-Make sure to book early, as popular camp sports, including Whitehaven beach, can book out early, especially during school holidays.
+The Whitsunday Islands campgrounds are all managed by the Queensland National Parks rangers and can be booked through their website.
+Make sure to book early, as popular camp spots, including Whitehaven Beach, can book out early, especially during school holidays.

 As stated above, there are 15 different sites to choose from, each giving you a different experience.
-Looking back, we would have done three of the island, or three spots, with two nights at each!
-We recommend selecting at least two different camp sports.
+Looking back, we would have done three of the islands, or three spots, with two nights at each!
+We recommend selecting at least two different camp spots.

 Prices: